São Vicente, Cape Verde: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-Traveling to São Vicente in October, you will notice that it can be sweltering.
-Expect it to rain nearly every day this month.
+Traveling to São Vicente in September, you will notice that it is consistently hot.
+Expect it to rain almost every day.
 Daytime temperatures are in the 80s F (low 30s C).

 What to wear/what to pack: